 6.1 The Supplier shall return Client Data to the Client at the termination of the Agreement or, to the extent allowed by applicable law, delete Client Data in an appropriate manner.
 The return of Client data may incur a charge and will be supplied in an appropriate format.

 7. European Specific Provisions

 7.1 GDPR.
-With effect from 25 May 2018, the Supplier will Process Personal Data in accordance with the GDPR requirements directly applicable to the Supplier’s provision of its Services.
+The Supplier will Process Personal Data in accordance with the GDPR requirements directly applicable to the Supplier’s provision of its Services.

 7.2 Data Protection Impact Assessment.
-With effect from 25 May 2018, upon the Client’s request, the Supplier shall provide the Client with reasonable cooperation and assistance needed to fulfil the Client’s obligation under the GDPR to carry out a data protection impact assessment related to the Client’s use of the Services, to the extent the Client does not otherwise have access to the relevant information, and to the extent such information is available to the Supplier.
+Upon the Client’s request, the Supplier shall provide the Client with reasonable cooperation and assistance needed to fulfil the Client’s obligation under the GDPR to carry out a data protection impact assessment related to the Client’s use of the Services, to the extent the Client does not otherwise have access to the relevant information, and to the extent such information is available to the Supplier.
 The Supplier shall provide reasonable assistance to the Client in the cooperation or prior consultation with the Supervisory Authority regarding high risk processing in the performance of its tasks relating to Section 7.2 of this DPA, to the extent required under the GDPR.

 Schedule 1 – Details of Processing